 The SysEB Governing Council will use the following guidelines to evaluate section symposia submissions.
 High-quality symposia not selected as Section Symposia may be recommended as Member Symposia.

-• Symposia that incorporate the meeting theme “Empowering Tomorrow with Insect Science” are encouraged.
+- Symposia that incorporate the meeting theme “Bridging Generations with Innovation, Legacy, and Passion” are encouraged.

 Member Symposia